Interview Chef Bub Horne

-Only son of a single parent, with three sisters, what I did was not so much "cooking" as foraging.
+As the only son of a single parent with three sisters, what I did was not so much "cooking" as foraging.
 I was responsible (or irresponsible) for feeding myself.
-I never got breakfast unless I made it myself.
-I bought lunch at school, which was not very exciting.
-Dinners were miserable, the company was good.
-Thank God, enjoying a meal with your family is not dependant on the quality of the food.
+I only got breakfast if I made it myself.
+I bought lunch at school, which could have been more exciting.
+Dinners were miserable, but the company was good.
+Thank God enjoying a meal with your family is not dependent on the quality of the food.

 What made you decide you would become a professional cook?

 The Chef at the Exchange Club (1972) in SLC told me he thought I would be an asset in the kitchen.
 (I was a busboy).
 After working for him in the kitchen for about six mos.
 He recommended I look at Cooking School.
 The idea stuck and grew.

 Where were you trained, and how difficult was your training?

 Max Mercier, Randy Richins, John Nelson, Wout ten Walden, and others here in Salt Lake laid down the basics.
 Randy once told me if I could cook everything in Julia Child's first book, I'd be better than most cooks in town.
 He was right.
 At the Culinary Institute in 1974, Bernard Rosenstein and Eugene Bernard ( as well as many others, not the least of which was Peter Kolich) managed to beat into my thick skull many more essentials.
 The major teaching tool in those days was humiliation, but it was still effective.
 I've been poked, smacked, teased, and even burned.
 However, understanding the basics is essential; you can not progress beyond a certain point without a good foundation.